-Engine generated particulate matter (PM) and gaseous emissions in test-cell and on-wing from an in-service aircraft will be measured to determine pollutant plume evolution from the engine and APU exhaust.
+Engine generated Particulate Matter (PM) and gaseous emissions in test-cell and on-wing from an in-service aircraft will be measured to determine pollutant plume evolution from the engine and Auxiliary Power Unit (APU) exhaust.
 This will provide an enhanced understanding of emitted pollutants, and the scalability between the regulatory test-cell and real-world environments.
-Specifically non-volatile PM and volatile PM (down to <10 nm), and volatile PM gaseous precursors.
+Specific focus will be on non-volatile PM and volatile PM (down to <10 nm), and volatile PM gaseous precursors.

 AVIATOR will develop and deploy across multiple airports, a proof-of-concept low-cost sensor network for the monitoring of ultra-fine particles (UFP), total PM and gaseous species such as NOx and SOx, across airport and surrounding communities.
 Transport and impact of emissions from aircraft engines and APU will be monitored in this more complex environment through high-fidelity and sensor measurements.